The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Discussion

 \subsection{Early Characteristics of Explosions}

-In \citetalias{BrMeHi13} we modeled the shock radius during the shock stagnation phase using the shock stagnation model of \citet{Jank12} and found that the modeled radii were very similar for all of our simulations despite much larger variations in the input quantities (proto-NS radius, mass accretion rate, etc.), reflecting the self-regulation operative in accretion/neutrino-powered explosions.
-At the very least, this demonstrates a self-consistency in our results, as the similarity found in the modeled shock radii matches the similarity found in the shock radii extracted directly from the simulations at the same epoch.
+We discussed in \citetalias{BrMeHi13}, and in Section~\ref{sec:Expl_onset}, the striking feature of our models that they all have nearly the same early shock radius evolutions.
+To account for the similarity in the shock trajectories up to about 100~ms after bounce we modeled in \citetalias{BrMeHi13} the shock radius during the shock stagnation phase using the shock stagnation model of \citet{Jank12} and found that the modeled radii were very similar for all of our simulations despite much larger variations in the input quantities (proto-NS radius, mass accretion rate, etc.), reflecting the self-regulation operative in accretion.
+It also demonstrated a self-consistency in our results, as the similarity found in the modeled shock radii matches the similarity found in the shock radii extracted directly from the simulations at the same epoch.
 The radius in this shock stagnation model peaks at about 100~ms after bounce when evaluated for all four of our simulations and then begins to decline.
 This is also the epoch where 2D simulations diverge from their 1D counterparts, as convection and SASI activity drive expansion of the shock in 2D simulations while 1D simulations contract toward failure.
-The flattening of our simulation shock trajectories at about 100~ms can be seen in Figure~\ref{fig:early}c, where it is also evident the shock expansion due to multidimensional effects remains similar in all simulations through 150~ms after bounce.
+The flattening of our simulation shock trajectories at about 100~ms can be seen in Figure~\ref{fig:early}c, where it is also evident the shock expansion due to multidimensional effects remains similar in all simulations through at least 150~ms after bounce.
+We suspect that the similarity in the shock trajectories after 100~ms after bounce is most likely due to the fact that our explosions are not marginal.
+Once these multidimensional effects set in, they rapidly establish the conditions for an explosion, which are similar for all models.
+Had our explosions been marginal, small differences in the models would have led to large differences in the evolution, some exploding rather quickly, others taking many 100~ms, and still other not exploding at all.

 As we noted in \citetalias{BrMeHi13}, the mean shock radius exceeds 500~km (one commonly used explosion indicator) at $\sim$210~ms after bounce for B20-WH07 and B25-WH07, and at $\sim$235~ms after bounce for B12-WH07 and B15-WH07.
 Most of the other indicators and potential drivers of explosion are moving smoothly toward a more explosion-favorable state.
 The ratio of the advective and heating timescales (Figure~\ref{B12_B25_Heating}c) exceeds unity for all simulations, and rises in a similar manner toward conditions favorable for shock revival.
 The mass in the gain region (Figure~\ref{B12_B25_Gain}a) rises slowly, leading up to explosion, and then rises rapidly in response to the engulfment of mass by the rapidly expanding shock.
 The total energy in the gain region (Figure~\ref{B12_B25_Gain}b) rises steadily through the initiation of explosion and, like the preceeding indicators, shows no abrupt changes that would indicate an explosion had been suddenly ``triggered.''